What is the thyroid gland?

 What is free thyroxine concentration?

 Free thyroxine concentration (fT4) is the portion of the thyroxine hormone that is not bound to any blood proteins.
-Determination of fT4 involves a single blood sample that is sent to a referral laboratory for a special test called free T4 by equilibrium dialysis (fT4EqD).
+Determination of fT4 involves a single blood sample that is sent to a referral laboratory for a special test called free T4 by equilibrium dialysis (fT4ED).

-The concentration of fT4 is less affected by factors such as coexisting illness or medications.
+The concentration of fT4 is less affected by factors such as coexisting illness or medication.
 However, a small proportion of normal cats are known to have fT4 concentrations above the reference range.
 Therefore, determination of fT4 is usually reserved for those cats with strong clinical signs of hyperthyroidism, whose initial screening tests supported hyperthyroidism, but whose total thyroxine concentrations were not high enough to be diagnostic.

 Are there any other tests for the diagnosis of hyperthyroidism?